RIP RBG: Ruth Bader Ginsburg dies at 87

 The American people should have a voice in the selection of their next Supreme Court Justice.
 Therefore, this vacancy should not be filled until we have a new president.

-— Chuck Schumer (@SenSchumer) September 18, 2020
+—Chuck Schumer (@SenSchumer) September 18, 2020

 In a statement, McConnell countered by saying that Trump’s nominee “will receive a vote” on the Senate floor.